Endorsed by the Central Oregon Coast National Organization for Women

 - Participation in the Newport housing summit, the countywide housing taskforce.

-- Pilot projects easing the expansion of urban growth boundaries for low-income housing, such as is being done in Yachats.
+- Pilot projects easing the expansion of urban growth boundaries for low-income housing, such as was done in Yachats.

 - Using state LIFT (Local Innovation and Fast Track) funds to support multi-family housing development.